JoshuaGrams/tiny-qbn/doc/tutorial-1.md

 	<<cardrow `QBN.cards()` "linkbox">>\
 	<<unset _driving>>

-`QBN.passages` will select all of the cards whose requirements are satisfied by the current story state and the `_driving` variable.
+`QBN.cards` will select all of the cards whose requirements are satisfied by the current story state and the `_driving` variable.
 The second argument is the name of a widget that will be used to wrap each card.
 If you leave out `"linkbox"` it will use